xesscorp/XuLA2/FPGA/XuLA_lib/README.rst

 ========================================

 These are HDL files for modules that are useful in a variety of larger designs.
+(These modules are retained for some legacy projects, but have been superseded by those in the VHDL_Lib repository.)

     Audio:
         An interface to an AK4565 audio codec for sampling and generating